 Most places in Russia also accept credit or debit cards.
 Always opt to pay in local currency which is the cheaper option in the longer run.
 Also, remember to notify your bank that you are traveling to avoid any disruptions.

 Even though there are many tales on the internet about losing passports and valuable in Russia, it is fairly reasonable to say, it is always safe to visit Russia.
 Try to stick on to the major cities like St Petersburg Russia and Moscow, and you won't find it much difficult to figure out.
 It is also best to avoid wandering out alone at night if you have had a bit to drink.
 It is good to exercise caution, like hold on to your bag and other stuff but try not to be paranoid.
 But again, that applies to almost all places in the world.

-Your journey is guaranteed to be better off with these Russia travel tips.
+Your journey is budget fares to be better off with these Russia travel tips.
 But what if you could make it even better by bagging surprisingly cheap flights to Russia?
 Check out FareDepot right now to see what we have in stock for your international flights and business flights to all worldwide destinations.